When you are selected as a TA, you MUST follow the steps mentioned below.

 IMPORTANT MESSAGE TO TEACHING ASSISTANTS!!!

 Federal regulations specify that you are NOT allowed to work until a valid I-9 has been completed and submitted to the department.
 TAs who have never worked at the university must complete an I-9 regardless of citizenship or visa status.
-Failure to complete and submit the I-9 and other necessary employment paperwork to Cindy Walters immediately following accepting the TA position in MICE will result in a delay in pay.
+Failure to complete and submit the I-9 and other necessary employment paperwork to Cindy Walters within 3 days of accepting the TA position in MICE will result in a forfeiture of the MSTA fellowship and pay.
+NO EXCEPTIONS.

 PLEASE NOTE: If you are on a visa type other than F-1 or J-1 you cannot be a CS TA.
 In addition, if your country has a tax treaty with the US, you will be contacted by the Payroll Department once an employment record has been created for you with further instructions.